NEA taking the past into the future

 Anonymous Reporting

 Anyone may submit an anonymous report of conduct they believe violates the NEA Code of Conduct by completing this form.
-Simply indicate on page one that you are “A member or guest who experienced or witnessed harassment,” and on page two choose to report anonymously.
-These reports are collected, reviewed, and documented by the Inclusion and Diversity Committee.
+These reports are collected, reviewed, and documented by the Inclusion and Diversity Committee and Vice-Chair.

-While we will be unable to follow up with you directly in the case of an anonymous report, NEA will monitor such reports for incident patterns and do what we can to ensure the issue is addressed.
+While we will be unable to follow up with you directly in the case of an anonymous report, NEA will monitor such reports for incident patterns and do what we can to ensure the issue is addressed moving forward.

 Addressing Violations

-NEA Community Advocates (CAs) have received bystander intervention training and been given guidance in how to respond to Code of Conduct violations.
-They are also responsible for submitting written incident reports to the IDC.
+The IDC is designated to respond to Code of Conduct violations and is responsible for submitting written incident reports to the Chair of the IDC.

-Community Advocates’ first responsibility is to ensure the physical and emotional safety of the individual or individuals experiencing harassment.
-If appropriate, the Community Advocate will put the individual in contact with local law enforcement or local support services, provide escorts, or otherwise ensure the individual feels safe for the duration of the event.
+The IDC’s first responsibility is to ensure the physical and emotional safety of the individual or individuals experiencing harassment.
+If appropriate, the IDC will put that individual in contact with local law enforcement, local support services, provide escorts, or otherwise ensure the individual feels safe for the duration of the event.
+If the violation does not happen during an event, the IDC will take the necessary steps to ensure the safety and comfort of the individual.

-All such actions will be documented by the CA as an incident report and submitted to the IDC.
-Reports will be reviewed by the IDC and forwarded to the NEA Executive Board for additional review if the responding CA or the IDC believes follow-up action(s) may be necessary.
+All such actions will be documented by the Committee as an incident report and submitted to the IDC.
+Reports will be reviewed by the IDC and forwarded to the NEA Executive Board for additional review if the designated committee and/or IDC believes follow-up action(s) may be necessary.
+If a member of the NEA Executive Board is involved in an incident, reports will be sent directly to the NEA President who will assign members uninvolved to review.
+If an incident involves the NEA President, they will be expected to recuse themselves from the proceedings and the Executive Board representatives to the Code of Conduct Response Committee will communicate with uninvolved members to review.

 Appeals Process

-If a person believes they have been wrongly found to be in violation of the Code of Conduct and as a result of that finding has been expelled from or denied access to NEA spaces or events, that person may appeal to the Executive Board.
-To initiate such an appeal, please contact the Inclusion and Diversity Committee (diversity@newenglandarchivists.org).
+If a person believes they have been wrongly found to be in violation of the code of conduct and as a result of that finding has been expelled from or denied access to NEA spaces or events, that person may appeal to the Executive Board.

 The Code of Conduct is available for reference on the New England Archivist website.
-New England Archivists’ online spaces -- including but not limited to the listserv, website, and wiki -- will link to the Code of Conduct for users’ reference.
+New England Archivists’ online spaces -- including but not limited to social media, online meetings, and website -- will link to the Code of Conduct for users’ reference.

 Conferences or Events

-The short-form Code of Conduct will be included in registration materials for each NEA-sponsored conference, event, and/or meeting in program booklets and displayed at registration tables.
+The short-form Code of Conduct will be included in registration materials for each in-person or virtual NEA-sponsored conference, event, and/or meeting in program booklets and displayed at registration tables.
+For virtual and hybrid events, it will be posted in the platform (e.g., Zoom, Google Meet) chat at the beginning of each event session.
 All participants including presenters, workshop leaders, vendors, or others involved in the conference, event, or meeting will be asked to review and acknowledge the Code of Conduct upon registration and/or when confirming attendance.
-The long-form Code of Conduct will be available to meeting attendees at registration table and quiet room.
+The long-form Code of Conduct will be available to meeting attendees at the registration table and quiet room.

 Updates